BetaGem/FITS-Marker/README.md

 Then in the web browser, enter URL: localhost:5000/1

-**Notice:** Path to the folder containing FITS images and to the FITS table should be specified in source code.
+**Notice:** Path to the folder containing FITS images and to the FITS table should be specified in the source code.